vWernay/lua/README.md

 1. (C API) Fix vector lua_geti/lua_getfield regression: piggybacking/using luaV_finishget may lead to typeerrors instead of nil being returned.
 1. Cleanup testing scripts/environment and publish.
 1. Rewrite build scripts.
-1. Optimize vector/matrix tagmethod codegen: reduce branching or consider PGOing the object (in build scripts).
 1. Utility API that resembles `glUniformMatrix*v`-style functions, i.e., extracting/parsing array of matrices/vectors.
 1. Optimize runtime swizzling: `swizzle` and `glmVec_get`.
 It is likely possible to improve this operation by 15/20 percent.
 1. One downside to vectors/quaternions being an explicit `Value` is that they increase the minimum Value size to at least 16 bytes.
 Given that types in Lua are fairly transparent, it may be beneficial to introduce, or at least experiment with, a compile-time option to make vector/quaternion types collectible.
-1. Modify implementation to follow updated "Avoid taking the address of a 'TValue' field" (or reference) convention.
 1. [ext](libs/glm-binding/ext): allow configurable epsilon values for the variety of intersection functions.
 1. [ext](libs/glm-binding/ext): Improve SIMD support.
 1. Replace `glm/gtc/random.{inl,hpp}` with a variant that takes advantage of CXX11s [Pseudo-random number generation](https://en.cppreference.com/w/cpp/numeric/random) facilities (and unify it with `math.random`).
 1. Add support for two-dimensional structures: Ray2D, Line2D, Plane2D.
 1. Optimize `glm_createMatrix`.
 Profiling case '4x4 matrix creation (lua\_Alloc)' is the one of the slowest operations in the added vector/matrix API.
 Worse when using the default Windows allocator.
+1. Modify implementation to follow updated "Avoid taking the address of a 'TValue' field" (or reference) convention.
 1. `glmMat_set` support for tables, e.g., `mat[i] = { ... }`, by using `glmH_tovector`.
 1. Improve support for `glm::mat3x4` and `glm::mat4x3`.